 WHAT, WHY, HOW

-‘Dogs, children’s play, ball games, narrow walkways, etc – these can all lead to thin or bare patches in lawns.
+‘Dogs, children’s play, ball games, narrow compacted walkways, the wrong grass types etc – these can all lead to thin or bare patches in lawns.
 Often the best and easiest solution is lawn reseeding.

 Is lawn reseeding better than laying new turf?